bcharlier/HMMA238/Courses/Intro-Python/tp.md

 ### <font color='red'>Exercise : Gaussians (again)</font>

 Update the constructor of the `Gaussian` class to check if the user has provided the right type of inputs (see also `assert` and `isinstance` routines).
-Print a custom explicit error message if it is not the case.
+Printa custom explicit error message if it is not the case.

 ```python